pentene/parallel-bilateral-filtering/index.md

 Bilateral filtering is a widely-used image processing technique known for its effectiveness in smoothing images while preserving edges.
 This edge-preserving smoothing is accomplished by calculating the filtered value for each pixel as a weighted average of neighboring pixels, considering both spatial proximity and intensity similarity.

+The bilateral filter’s per-pixel computation involves intensive arithmetic operations and memory access, making it computationally expensive, particularly with large neighborhood windows or high-resolution images.
+Each pixel’s computation involves accessing neighboring pixels within a defined radius repeatedly.
+Nonetheless, it exhibits good potential for par- allelization since each pixel’s final output computation is independent of other pixels, even though there are neighborhood dependencies.
+Exploiting parallelism through CPU multi- threading (OpenMP) and GPU massive threading (CUDA) can reduce execution time and enhance efficiency.

+---

 ## Goals and Deliverables

 Planned Goals: